 2.2- Reset Network Settings:

-Another thing you can try if the iPhone apps are crashing on iOS 13/13.2 update is the network settings reset.
+You can also try if the iPhone apps are crashing on iOS 14 updates because the network settings reset.
 This reset is used when the apps are facing issues due to network problems.
-Whether it is your Wi-Fi or simple connectivity issue, it can be fixed with this method.
+Whether it is your Wi-Fi or a simple connectivity issue, it can be fixed with this method.

 Step 2: Enter the passcode when prompted and confirm the Reset.
 It will take a while to restore the default settings.